Primm, Nevada: Events

 In 1996, SCORE International started hosting an annual off-road race known as Terrible's SCORE Primm 300.
 The Primm 300 is one in a series of annual off-road races that include the Baja 1000, Baja 500, San Felipe 250 and the Laughlin Desert Challenge.

 In 1997, the 20th World's Strongest Man competition was held in Primm.

 Primm was the end location for the 2004 DARPA Grand Challenge.
 Additionally, it was the starting and ending location for the 2005 DARPA Grand Challenge.
 The $2 million prize was won by a team from Stanford University.

 The Stateline Supermoto Challenge also takes place at Buffalo Bill's casino every year attracting pro and amateur supermoto racers from around the country.

 Primm is the location of the Mint 400, the American off-road race.

 Primm is the location of WORCS, (World Off Road Championship) of two to four rounds of Motocross, UTV, Side by Side and ATV off-road racing.

 Primm is also where Simon Lizotte set the Flying Disc Distance World Record at 263.2 m (863.5 ft) on October 25, 2014.
-He used a 157-gram Innova Blizzard Champion Boss.
+He used a 157-gram Blizzard Champion Boss from Innova Champion Discs.